nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellTransaction` is a JSON object with following fields.
+`CellTransaction` is a JSON object with the following fields.

 *   `created_by`: [`TransactionPoint`](#type-transactionpoint) - Where this cell is created.